The limit of the Riemann zeta function and its nontrivial zeros: Introduction

 \section{Introduction}

-The importance of Riemann zeta function is trivial to anybody who runs into it while working out with certain subjects such as number theory, complex analysis, etc. Notes on the Riemann zeta function and its applications, see \cite{1,2,3,4,5,6,7,8,9,10,11,12,13}.
-In \cite{7}, the Riemann zeta function $\zeta(z)$ is defined by
+The importance of the Riemann zeta function is trivial to anybody who runs into it while working out with certain subjects such as number theory for investigating properties of prime numbers, complex analysis, physics etc. Riemann zeta function and its crucial properties have been studied extensively, see \cite{1,2,3,4,5,6,7,8,9,10,11,12}.

+The closed form formula for the values $\zeta(2m)$ in terms of Bernoulli number is well known due to Euler where $m$ is an integral \cite{13}.
+The values $\zeta(2m+1)$ are not known yet except $\zeta(3)$ Ap{\'e}ry \cite{14} however some representations of $\zeta(2m+1)$ are given in terms of special functions.
+Several interesting evaluations and representations of the Riemann zeta function $\zeta(m)$ with $m\ne 1$ are reviewed in \cite{9}.

+It was conjectured by Riemann \cite{7} that all nontrivial zeros of $\zeta(z)$ lie on the line $\Re(z)=\frac{1}{2}$ but this hypothesis is never proved or disapproved.
+Theoric and numerical study were carried out strongly by \cite{1,2} and references therein.

+We also aim to say something about the nontrivial zeros of the Riemann zeta function.
+To reach this goal we need to find the limit of the Riemann zeta function to see how zeros of the its limit behaves.
+We here apply Dirichlet's rearrangement theorem for absolutely convergent series to the Riemann zeta function by rearranging its terms.
+Such action is legal since the Riemann zeta function is also convergent absolutely where $\Re(z)>1$.
+Then, one rewrites Riemann zeta function by rearranging its terms as geometric series as given below for sufficiently large $n$ to get its limit involving infinite series with the hyperbolic functions have been also attracted the attention of many authors \cite{15,16}.

+Therefore, we are about to present a very interesting since it is new and elementary approach to Riemann zeta function to get its limit that may attract to interested readers.
+This is a new way of looking at Riemann zeta function in terms of calculating its limit.

+In Section \ref{some}, some classical variations of the Riemann zeta function and in Section \ref{mainresult}, main results are introduced.
+In final Section \ref{con}, results ontained in this paper are highlighted.